Frequently Asked Questions

 1[0-9]{2}

-When validating South Korean phone numbers in your applications, consider these best practices:
+Validate South Korean phone numbers in your applications using these best practices:

 South Korea's telecommunications market is highly competitive and technologically advanced.
 Three major operators dominate the market: